-Your coverage under a Plan with an HRA during a paid or unpaid leave of absence will be treated in the same manner that your coverage under the medical plan is treated during a leave of absence.
-Upon returning from leave, you must be enrolled in the same medical plan prior to taking leave.
+Coverage under a Plan with an HRA during a paid or unpaid leave of absence will be treated in the same manner as coverage under the medical plan is treated during a leave of absence.
+Upon returning from leave, participants must be enrolled in the same medical plan prior to taking leave.
 For details regarding leave of absences, refer to the Enrollment and Eligibility Master Plan Document available at https://pebp.nv.gov/.